 Dr. Le’s research focuses on investigating mesenchymal stem cells from adult oral tissues.
 Together with collaborators, she isolated and characterized adult stem cells from gingival tissue—a discovery she patented while at USC.

-Andrew Tsourkas, MS, PhD »
+Andrew Tsourkas, PhD »

 Professor, Department of Bioengineering